-The 504,000-square-foot building has two levels of underground parking and nine above-ground occupied floors to house 1.25 million books, 400 public computers, meeting rooms, study areas, gallery space, a 400-student charter school on two floors, central offices to serve the 35-branch library system, and a nearly 4,000-square-foot reading room enclosed with three-story-high concrete, glass and steel walls.
+The 504,000-square-foot building includes two levels of underground parking and nine above-ground occupied floors to house 1.25 million books, more than 400 public computers, meeting rooms, study areas, gallery space, a 400-student charter school on two floors, central offices to serve the 35-branch library system, and a nearly 4,000-square-foot reading room enclosed with three-story-high concrete, glass and steel walls.
 The library building includes 28,000 cubic yards of structural, cast-in-place architectural concrete and an additional 15,000 cubic yards of non-architectural structural concrete.

 The project is an epic accomplishment in concrete construction.
 Unique elements include roof cantilevers exceeding 11 feet, hybrid structural systems, 6-foot-square and larger mass concrete columns, and a 46-foot-tall and 70-foot-wide concrete gravity arch.
 “Even the guys who have been at Morley a long time refer to it as a landmark project in their careers,” shares Sean Fleming, project manager with Morley Construction Company.
 “It will be an iconic structure for the city, and its domed silhouette is sure to become a signature of the San Diego skyline.”

 Planning for the new library began in 1995, when the city of San Diego began earmarking the funds it needed to replace its 1950s-era main library to serve the city’s growing population.
 The city hired architect Rob Wellington Quigley to design a building that would serve not only as a shelter for books but a community gathering space and architectural focal point for the downtown area.
 Over the next 15 years the city raised the $185 million needed for construction while plans were completed and permitted.
 In 2010 Turner was hired on as general contractor and initiated the bidding process for a concrete subcontractor and other trades.